JeffOtano/3d-app/README.md

 Real-time manipulation of the model along the Medial/Lateral, Superior/Inferior, and Anterior/Posterior axes.
 Responsive design for both desktop and mobile devices.
 Incremental adjustments with clear UI controls.
-Installation
-To run this project locally, follow these steps:

 ### Usage
 The application allows users to interact with the 3D model using on-screen controls.
 Adjustments can be made along the specified axes using increment and decrement buttons, providing detailed control over the model's orientation and position.